RFMBA 2019 Employment Opportunity

 Love trails?
 Have a passion for mountain biking?
 Join RFMBA’s Seasonal Trail Crew, this spring and summer, May 1 through September 30, 2019.
 (Lesser availability is OK for college students.)

 Ideal candidates will have volunteer or professional experience with singletrack trail maintenance and will be passionate about mountain biking and trail culture.

 Spend the summer outdoors, improving local trails from Aspen to New Castle.
 Maintain trail tread and drainage structures, trim corridor vegetation, clear fallen trees, and generally improve bike trails in both high-use and remote backcountry areas.

-During 2018, two Trail Crew Members will serve as ambassadors for public lands and RFMBA.
-Personal vehicle required for remote trailhead access; mileage reimbursement offered when traveling more than 20 miles from home.
+During 2019, three+ Trail Crew Members will serve as ambassadors for public lands and RFMBA.
+Personal vehicle required for remote trailhead access; mileage reimbursement provided for all work related travel.
 Equipment stipend and mobile phone reimbursement offered.